SudharS172/SNAP/reference/typescript/README.md

 ## License

-MIT License - Part of the SEMNET Agent Internet Project
+Apache 2.0 License - Part of the SEMNET Agent Internet Project